Frozen (franchise): Television

 The first Frozen film played a factor in the fourth season of Once Upon a Time, a series produced by Disney-owned ABC Studios.
-The conclusion of the show's third season finale on May 11, 2014 revealed a new storyline that would incorporate elements from Frozen, centering on the arrival of Elsa, after her urn was accidentally thrust into a time-traveling portal from the Enchanted Forest back to present-day Storybrooke, Maine.
-The show's executive producers later explained that Disney had not asked them to do a crossover.
-Rather, they fell in love with Frozen when it premiered in November, saw it three more times, then developed a story idea in February and successfully pitched it to ABC Studios, the ABC network, and then Disney brand management.
-The producers shared that "their writers' room was "basically a 'Frozen' appreciation room" and they would be "completely honored" if the original movie stars wanted to reprise their roles.
-Producer Adam Horowitz said that they were not going to "redo" the film: "We're very aware of what we think makes this character from 'Frozen' so special and we want to honor that and make sure that what we do is in the universe of [what] everyone fell in love with this past year."
+The conclusion of the show's third season finale, "There's No Place Like Home", revealed a new storyline that would incorporate elements from Frozen, centering on the arrival of Elsa, after the urn that contained her was accidentally brought via a time-traveling portal from the fairytale world to present-day Storybrooke, Maine.
+The series' creators and showrunners, Edward Kitsis and Adam Horowitz, later explained that Disney had not asked them to do a crossover; they instead fell in love with Frozen when it premiered, saw it three more times, then developed a story treatment in February 2014 and successfully pitched it to ABC Studios, the ABC network, and the Disney brand management.
+The producers shared that "their writers' room was "basically a 'Frozen' appreciation room" and they would be "completely honored" if the original film's stars wanted to reprise their roles.
+Horowitz further said that they were not going to "redo" the film: "We're very aware of what we think makes this character from 'Frozen' so special and we want to honor that and make sure that what we do is in the universe of [what] everyone fell in love with this past year."

-Anna, Elsa and Kristoff appeared in the show, the cast consisting of Georgina Haig as Elsa, Elizabeth Lail as Anna, and Scott Michael Foster as Kristoff.
-Other Frozen characters in the show included Hans (who appears in the third episode of season 4), portrayed by Tyler Jacob Moore and John Rhys-Davies as the voice of rock troll Pabbie.
-The show's fourth season depicted a storyline taking place two years after the animated film's events.
-The arc ended after the season's twelfth episode, "Heroes and Villains".
-The characters would occasionally be referenced and locations seen from then forward.
+Georgina Haig, Elizabeth Lail, and Scott Michael Foster respectively portrays Elsa, Anna, and Kristoff in Once Upon a Time.
+Other Frozen characters in the series include Hans, portrayed by Tyler Jacob Moore, and Pabbie, voiced by John Rhys-Davies.
+The show's fourth season depicts a storyline taking place two years after the original film's events.
+The story arc concluded after the season's eleventh episode, "Heroes and Villains".
+The Frozen characters and locations were then occasionally referenced in subsequent seasons.

-A one-hour special titled The Story of Frozen: Making a Disney Animated Classic aired on September 2, 2014 on ABC.
+A one-hour special titled The Story of Frozen: Making a Disney Animated Classic aired on September 2, 2014, on ABC.
 It featured interviews with some of the cast and the creative team of the film, footage from Norway that inspired the look of Frozen, announcements of what is next for the franchise, and a preview of Anna, Elsa, and Kristoff's appearance in Once Upon a Time.
 The special also included a sneak peek of Walt Disney Animation Studios' Big Hero 6.

 Olaf made an appearance in an episode of Sofia the First titled "The Secret Library: Olaf and the Tale of Miss Nettle", premiered February 15, 2016 on Disney Channel and Disney Junior, where he is once again voiced by Josh Gad.

 Arendelle Castle Yule Log, an animated yule log television program, was released to Disney+ in mid-December 2019.
 The program, which lasts about 3 hours, features a yule log burning in Arendelle Castle's fireplace while Kristoff, Olaf and Sven make appearances.
 An updated version was released in December 2020.